C-Loftus/Princeton-Thesis/README.md

 # Federated Learning for ML-Based Disability Applications

-This repository holds the code and written paper for my Princeton senior thesis in Computer Science.
+This repository is a monorepo for all code and written work for my Princeton senior thesis in Computer Science.

 ## My Project